baydroid/MetriMask_mobile/README.md

 #### STEP 12i)

-Edit ios/MetriMask_mobile/Info.plist, add the following 2 key valuw pairs to it in the <dict></dict> section.
+Edit ios/MetriMask_mobile/Info.plist, add the following 2 key value pairs to it in the <dict></dict> section.

     <key>NSCameraUsageDescription</key>
     <string>MetriMask uses the camera to scan QR codes.</string>